arunkant/arunkant.github.io/_posts/2020-10-25-create-jekyll-theme-from-scratch.md

 TIP: install [Liquid](https://marketplace.visualstudio.com/items?itemName=sissel.shopify-liquid) extension in VS Code.
 Note: Difference b/w `\{\%\- \-\%\}` and `\{\% \%\}` is that [earlier will strip the white space around it](https://stackoverflow.com/questions/57865720/shopify-liquid-differences-between-and)

+Note: We are going to take care of CSS later

 # list all posts
 ```liquid
 <html>